ThatQuiz Test Library Take this test now

 B) To act as a mounting medium for the specimen

-D) To minimize light refraction and improve resolution
+C) To minimize light refraction and improve resolution

 • 26.
 What is the numerical aperture (NA) of a microscope objective?

-A) The distance between the lens and the specimen
+A) The magnification power of the lens

 B) A measure of the lens' ability to gather light and resolve fine specimen detail